nchursin/ApexIntentionActions/README.md

 ## Customizations
 Action menu has two styles: quick panel and pop-up menu.
 To switch between them use preferences command for the plugin and change the `intention_menu_mode` settings.
 Two options available: `quickpanel` and `popup`.

 To change key bindings use the `Preferences: Apex Intention Actions Key Bindings – User` command.

+Check out the [`Customization`](https://github.com/nchursin/ApexIntentionActions/wiki/Customization) page on project's wiki!

 ## License